AppImage/docs.appimage.org/source/packaging-guide/optional/updates.rst

 Currently, there is only one backend available to update AppImages : `ZSync2 <https://travis-ci.org/TheAssassin/zsync2/>`__.
 The tool you use to package the AppImage will also generate a .zsync file if you gave it enough data to do so

 .. warning:: The .zsync file contains the filename of the AppImage.
 This mean that you **should not**, as a packager, rename the .AppImage file after it's creation.
-Else the update will fail because zsync will look for the original filename of the AppImage you host
+Else the update will fail because zsync will look for the original filename of the AppImage you host.
+If you want to rename the AppImage, you should use the options of the tool you use to create the AppImage.